The Your Rental Includes

 The Barn

-The Barn at Heritage House is a lovingly restored, timber pegged, open beamed barn originally built in 1853, located two miles from Nashville, It sits on a five-acre lot with plenty of free parking available.
+The Barn at Heritage House is a lovingly restored, timber-pegged, open-beamed barn originally built in 1853.
+It is located two miles from Nashville on a five-acre lot with plenty of free parking.

 Here you will find a blank slate, with only white twinkle lights on the beams, so it can be decorated however you wish!

-150 people can be seated comfortably in the main hall with room for a dance floor in the main area of the barn.
+The main hall comfortably seats 150 people, and there is room for a dance floor in the main area of the barn.

-Unfortunately, there is no catering available on site, but that means that you hire whomever you wish!
-We don’t require you to use anyone specific!
+Unfortunately, no catering is available on site, so you can hire whoever you wish!
+We don’t require you to use any specific caterer!
 However, if you are not from the area, we would be happy to make some recommendations.
-If you choose to have alcohol, we require you to have a licensed bartender and strongly recommend you get an event insurance policy to protect yourself.
+If you choose to serve alcohol, we require you to have a licensed bartender and strongly recommend that you get an event insurance policy to protect yourself.

 The barn, food service area, and restrooms are all handicap accessible.